 Northside Clinic is a mixed billing clinic (both private billing and bulk billing) aiming to offer the same standard of healthcare to all.

-Northside Clinic Fees, effective 1 November 2022
+Northside Clinic Fees effective 1 July 2023.

 Longer Consultations